CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 - Redux Toolkit is used for state management in examples
 - All TypeScript code should follow strict typing practices
 - One top level function, interface or type per file for clarity
-- Named exports only, no default exports
+- Named exports only, no default exports, except for the babel plugin which must be a default export.
 - TSDoc comments for all functions and types!
 - Casts and type assertions must be avoided!
 Use proper typing and type guards if needed.
 If you see casts in the code, report it!